Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Equilibrium webs

+For every probability measure $\cal M$ on ${\cal O} \left(M,\Pj^k\right)$ and in particular for any equilibrium web we can define the current $ W_{\cal M}:=\int [\Gamma_{\gamma}]\;d{\cal M}(\gamma)$.
+It has bidimension $(m,m)$ on $M \times \Pj^k$ and is a woven current following Dinh's terminology \cite{Di2}.
 To perform certain computations, we will have to explicitely relate equilibrium webs with positive horizontal currents (see Lemma \ref{lemLift} below).
 Before doing this, we recall some basic facts about horizontal currents.

 \begin{defn} Let $M$ be a complex connected manifold.
 A current $\cal R$ on $M\times \C^{k+1}$ is horizontal if $\supp {\cal R} \subset M\times K$ for some compact subset $K \subset \C^{k+1}$. \end{defn}